Introduction

 Starbucks’ website employs emphasis in its design by highlighting vital information, such as the name of the product, in a larger, bolder font.
 They also utilize bigger photographs of their items than the other elements on the website.

-One of the best ways to use emphasis as a design principle is to choose the most significant piece or region to call attention to and emphasize it with design elements such as contrast, closeness, repetition, alignment, or size.
+One of the best ways to use emphasis as one of the graphic design principles is to choose the most significant piece or region to call attention to and emphasize it with design elements such as contrast, closeness, repetition, alignment, or size.

 4. Movement

-The visual flow and direction of components in a composition are referred to as a movement, which is a key design principle to send an important message.
+The visual flow and direction of components in a composition are referred to as a movement, which is one of the key visual design principles to send an important message.
 It is used to direct the viewer’s attention through the artwork and to generate a sense of dynamic energy.

-When applied correctly, movement can add interest and excitement to a design while also helping convey a message or narrative.
+When applied correctly, movement principle of design can add interest and excitement to a design while also helping convey a message or narrative.

-There are various methods for incorporating movement principles into a design:
+There are various methods for incorporating movement principle into a design:

-- Using contrasting textures or patterns can also help generate movement that can be visually appealing.
+• Using contrasting design textures or patterns can also help generate movement that can be visually appealing.

 A great example is how OnCorps AI’s website design incorporates movement by utilizing animation and scrolling effects to lead the user’s eye across the material.
 This generates a sense of fluidity and engages the user.